CAD, CAM, & BIM

 We’ve contacted our partners at SOLIDWORKS and Autodesk to learn more about how teachers and students can get remote access to CAD, CAM, BIM software.
 Based on those conversations, we’ve outlined a few different options for you below.
 If we get any more information from these organizations, we’ll update this post accordingly.
 If you have any questions, please don’t hesitate to sign up for a time to chat with one of our academic product specialists.

-Right now, there are two primary ways to get access to SOLIDWORKS for your remote students:
+Right now, there are three primary ways to get access to SOLIDWORKS for your remote students:

 To get remote access to SOLIDWORKS for your students, the type of subscription service you are on will determine what is available to you.
 If you’re not quite sure, your school’s value-added reseller (VAR) will have that information for you.
 In other words, it’s probably time to get in touch with your reseller!